XiaoBuHaHa/Knowledge_Distillation_Methods_for_3D_Object_Detection_in_Autonomous_Driver/README.md

 ![](Figures/L-C_Fusion_Time.png)

-A chronological overview of the most influential LIDAR-Camera fusion methods for 3D object detection.
+A chronological overview of the most influential LIDAR-Camera fusion methods for 3D object detection in Autonomous Driving.

 <a name="1.3"></a>